jondeuce/mwiexamples/README.md

 $ julia my_script.jl @data/example1/settings.txt
 ```

-These results will be stored in the folder `output/example1/`, as detailed in the settings file `data/example1/settings.txt`.
+These results will be stored in the folder `output/example1/`, as per the settings file `data/example1/settings.txt`.

+For more information on creating settings files, see the [documentation](https://jondeuce.github.io/MyelinWaterImaging.jl/dev/cli/#Settings-files-1).

 ### Example script